2025: A record year for the club

 John’s lovely “DOTY” being refuelled.

-Lee Balthazor, another Power Pilot, continued his work with the Royal Aeronautical Society to encourage diversity within flying.
+Lee Balthazor, another Power Pilot, continued his work as chair of the FALCON 2 programme.
 The programme brings together young people aged 6-19 to design, develop and build a real-life mobile flight simulator which will travel to Special Educational Needs and Disability (SEND) schools and public events around the UK to introduce people from all backgrounds to the wonder of flight.

 Paul Kaye, treasurer at the club, also aimed for long distance tasks, demonstrating just how far our members go around the country from Bidford.